Daanyy/github-user-gists/README.md

 ### 2. Install all the project dependecies
 npm install

-### 3. Go to src/utils/global-constants.js and paste the access token from access-token.txt file on the line 2 (ACCESS_TOKEN = '')
+### 3. Go to src/utils/global-constants.js and paste the access token from access-token.txt file on the line 2
+ACCESS_TOKEN = 'access_token_here'

 ### 4. Start the server
 npm run dev